Dr. Ronald Morris

 Department: History

-Potential Student Project(s): Morris seeks to mentor a student scholar for this project during Spring 2021 semester.
-The student scholar will work on the following research activities integral to the AACR grant project.
+Morris seeks to mentor a student scholar for this project during Spring 2024 and Fall 2024 semesters.
+The student scholar will work on the following research activities integral to the NEH grant project:

-These research activities could be performed either on-site in AAL or remotely, if the student scholar has a proper work environment and adequate internet capability.
-In case of remote work, AAL equipment (laptop, external monitor) may be provided to ensure efficiency and effectiveness.
+These research activities could be performed either on-site or remotely, if the student scholar has a proper work environment and adequate internet capability.

 Attributes/skills/background sought in undergraduate:

-Mentoring Plan: The student scholar will have a set weekly schedule for their five hours/week assignment.
-They will check in at the beginning of each shift with Morris either in-person, with the Crew app, or via email.
-Morris and the student will meet weekly face-to-face or remotely for one hour to discuss upcoming research assignments and review completed research.
-The first weekly meeting will include AAL and project-specific orientation.
-All other weekly meetings will relate directly to the AACR research activities outlined above.
+The student scholar will have a set weekly schedule for their five hours/week assignment.
+Morris and the student will meet weekly face-to-face for one hour to discuss upcoming research assignments and review completed research.
+The first weekly meeting will include NEH project-specific orientation.
+All other weekly meetings will relate directly to the NEH research activities outlined above.

-Each AACR research assignment will be introduced by Morris with written and verbal instructions, including previous examples and project procedures to be used as guides.
-Morris will be available for all questions either in-person, via Webex, through Crew app or email.
-Each specific assignment will be tracked using an Excel spreadsheet.
+Each NEH research assignment will be introduced by Morris with written and verbal instructions, including previous examples and project procedures to be used as guides.
+Morris will be available for all questions either in-person, phone, or email.
 Morris will give weekly formal feedback on each research assignment.
 The student scholar will use that feedback to edit and revise the final research product.
 Students will be expected to perform meaningful research and produce quality work, while being fully guided and supported by Morris.

 Contact: 765-285-8720, BB 205